 Daisy also has a collection of toys at my Mum’s house, quite a few of which came from the charity shop.

 There are often great bargains to be had in the charity shop, and Age UK is one of the better priced ones in our area.
 The most expensive one seems to be BHF, where some items are almost as much second hand as they would have been new.
 However, I do still pop in from time to time and look for the odd gem.

 I have noticed that prices raised a lot in 2021, perhaps because of the length of time that shops were closed for.

 I love being able to pick up a few bargains, and some lovely toys for Daisy, while supporting charity too.
+Some of the charity shops are stunning and I love looking at the different Parquet Flooring with a wistful heart.
+One day I’ll have the floor of my dreams!
 What are your joys of the charity shop?
 I’d love to hear them!
 You can find me on Instagram.